While some have a great relationship with their mother-in-law, this is a relationship where boundaries are important.

 To get the conversation started, take a deep breath, and then let her know that you appreciate how much she cares.
 You should note that you understand her actions and words come from a place of affection.

-When you come to talking about your marriage, it can be helpful to use “we” language.
+When you come to talk about your marriage, it can be helpful to use “we” language.
 You may want to emphasize that you and your spouse like to make decisions jointly and need those not in the marriage to have faith that you will make the right decisions.

 2. Note the Downsides of Her Interventions